azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 ### Like most published modules it has a weak start

 The hardest thing for a published adventure is to make a captivating start that will appeal to all possible permuations of groups and character motivations.
 TOA starts with exposition about the death curse and an infected quest giver followed shortly by a teleportation to the only remaining civilized outpost in Chult.
-The game introduces an somewhat empathetic character and a ticking clock of her demise to encourage forward motion in the story.
+The game introduces a somewhat empathetic character and the ticking clock of her demise to encourage forward motion in the story.
 It works, but I highly recommend having the players tie their character backgrounds more firmly in self-written plot hooks to explain why they would dare risk it all on this quest.

 ### It's a mystery without good clues